 to the day her treatment ends, we surround her with a circle of support.

-Dr. Alan D’Andrea is director of the Susan F. Smith Center for Women’s Cancers, director of the Center for DNA Damage and Repair at Dana-Farber, and the Alvan T. and Viola D. Fuller American Cancer Society Professor of Radiation Oncology
+Alan D’Andrea, MD, is director of the Susan F. Smith Center for Women’s Cancers, director of the Center for DNA Damage and Repair at Dana-Farber, and the Alvan T. and Viola D. Fuller American Cancer Society Professor of Radiation Oncology

 at Harvard Medical School.
 He leads a Stand Up To Cancer Dream Team focused on ovarian cancer, specifically therapies involved in DNA repair, including PARP inhibitors.

-Dr. Ursula Matulonis is director of the Gynecologic Oncology Program and a Professor of Medicine at Harvard Medical School.
+Ursula Matulonis, MD, is chief of the Division of Gynecologic Oncology and a Professor of Medicine at Harvard Medical School.
 Her research focuses on targeted therapies for gynecologic malignancies, with a specific interest in the genetic

 changes in ovarian cancer and how that can lead to targeted drug selection.
 Dr. Matulonis is principal investigator of several clinical trials and translational studies for ovarian cancer.

-Dr. Judy Garber is director of the Center for Cancer Genetics and Prevention and a Professor of Medicine at Harvard Medical School.
+Judy Garber, MD, MPH, is chief of the Center for Cancer Genetics and Prevention and a Professor of Medicine at Harvard Medical School.
 She has led studies of epidemiology, cancer surveillance, cancer genetics service delivery, and chemoprevention

 in hereditary cancers.
 Dr. Garber’s recent research has evaluated novel agents targeting DNA repair defects in treatment and prevention of triple-negative or basal-like breast cancer, the most common form of cancer in women with germline BRCA1 mutations.